John Wesley: Journey to Savannah, Georgia

 Nonetheless, Wesley's High Church ministry was controversial among the colonists and it ended in disappointment after Wesley fell in love with a young woman named Sophia (or Sophy) Hopkey.
 He hesitated to marry her because he felt that his first priority in Georgia was to be a missionary to the Native Americans, and he was interested in the practice of clerical celibacy within early Christianity.
-Following her marriage to William Williamson, Wesley believed Sophia's former zeal for practicing the Christian faith declined.
+Following her marriage to William Williamson, Wesley believed Sophia's former zeal for practising the Christian faith declined.
 In strictly applying the rubrics of the Book of Common Prayer, Wesley denied her Communion after she failed to signify to him in advance her intention of taking it.
 As a result, legal proceedings against him ensued in which a clear resolution seemed unlikely.
 On 22 December 1737, Wesley fled the colony and returned to England.

-It has been widely recognized that one of the most significant accomplishments of Wesley's Georgia mission was his publication of a Collection of Psalms and Hymns.
-The Collection was the first Anglican hymnal published in America, and the first of many hymn-books Wesley published.
+One of the most significant accomplishments of Wesley's Georgia mission was his publication of a Collection of Psalms and Hymns.
+The Collection was the first Anglican hymnal published in America, and the first of many hymn books Wesley published.
 It included five hymns he translated from German.